Man putting young daughter in car killed in crash

 The incident happened on Jack O'Leary Boulevard in South Amboy just before 5 p.m.

-Police say 53-year-old Patrick Walsh lost control of his vehicle and struck Bejamin Navarrette, of Old Bridge, outside the facility.
+Police say 53-year-old Patrick Walsh lost control of his vehicle and struck Bejamin Navarrette, of Old Bridge, outside the facility before crashing into the front doors.
 Navarrette was airlifted to Robert Wood Johnson University Hospital in New Brunswick, where he was later pronounced dead from his injuries at 6:20 p.m.
 His daughter was also hurt, suffering non life-threatening injuries.

+"He seemed like a very nice guy," neighbor Francisco Lozano said.
+"I would see him always with his daughter.
+That's one thing.
+Always with his daughter."

 Walsh, of South Amboy, was taken to the hospital and is said to be in stable condition.